cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 The **datavault model**, described in one DVPD, should only contain the **tables, necessary to load the source**.
 The overall compatibilty of modells between different DVPDs in the project must be achieved by using an appropriate modelling process/toolset and/or some automated QA cross checking during the development process.

 ## Mapping capabilites
 Beside the simple singluar mapping of one field to one or more data vault table columns, also the mapping of multiple fields to the same tables/columns must be supported.
-Common scenarios are mulitple foreign keys to the same partner, representing different relation types or having two seperate data sets interweaved in the same row.
+Common scenarios are mulitple foreign keys to the same partner, representing different relation meanings or having two seperate data sets interweaved in the same row.
 This also covers the description of recursive links (also known as hierachical)

 A complete investigation and catalog of possible combinations is specified seperatly in